Petra De Sutter

-Petra De Sutter (Oudenaarde, 10 June 1963) is a Belgian gynaecologist and politician, currently serving as federal Deputy Prime Minister.
+Petra De Sutter (born 10 June 1963) is a Belgian gynaecologist and politician, who served as federal Deputy Prime Minister.
+Following her term, she was elected rector of Ghent University.

 A member of the Groen party, she was previously a Member of the European Parliament from 2019 until 2020, when she was named Deputy PM with the responsibility of overseeing Belgium's public administration and public enterprises in Alexander De Croo's government.
 She is the first transgender minister in Europe.

 Before entering into politics, she worked as professor of gynaecology at Ghent University, serving as head of the Department of Reproductive Medicine at Ghent University Hospital (UZ Gent).

 Early life and education

-De Sutter was born in Oudenaarde, in the Flemish province of East Flanders, in 1963.
+De Sutter was born in Oudenaarde, in the Flemish province of East Flanders, in June 1963.
 She graduated from Ghent University with a medical degree in 1987 and with a PhD in biomedicine in 1991.

+She transitioned to female in 2004.

 Medical career

-After graduating in 1991, De Sutter moved to the United States, spending two years studying oocyte genetics in Chicago.
+After graduating, De Sutter moved to the United States, spending two years studying oocyte genetics in Chicago.
 In 1994, she earned a specialisation in gynaecology.
-In 2000, she was named Professor in Reproductive Medicine at Gent University.
-In 2006, she was named Head of the Department for Reproductive Medicine of Gent University Hospital.
+In 2000, she was named Professor in Reproductive Medicine at Ghent University.
+In 2006, she was named Head of the Department for Reproductive Medicine of Ghent University Hospital.

 Political career

 Member of the Senate, 2014–2019

 In the 2014 European elections, De Sutter was second on the list for the Flemish Green party.
-However, while the party gained votes, it missed its hold on an additional second seat.
+However, the party missed its hold on a second seat.
 She was subsequently co-opted by her party for a seat in the Belgian Senate.
 As a trans woman, she became the first openly transgender Belgian to be on a party election list.

-In addition to her role in the Senate, De Sutter served as member of the Belgian delegation to the Parliamentary Assembly of the Council of Europe from 2014 until 2019.
+In addition, De Sutter served as member of the Belgian delegation to the Parliamentary Assembly of the Council of Europe from 2014 until 2019.
 As member of the Socialists, Democrats and Greens Group, she was a member of the Committee on Migration, Refugees and Displaced Persons; the Committee on Rules of Procedure, Immunities and Institutional Affairs; the Sub-Committee on Integration; the Sub-Committee on Public Health and Sustainable Development; and the Sub-Committee on Ethics.
 She served as the Assembly's rapporteur on children's rights in relation to surrogacy arrangements (2016); on the use of new genetic technologies in human beings (2017); and on the conditions of reception of refugees and migrants (2018).

-Since her political debut, De Sutter has tackled important issues: a regulation for surrogacy at a Belgian and European level, independent clinical research in the pharmaceutical industry, the risks of TTIP for consumer's protection of food and chemicals, and standing up for rights for LGBT people.
+Since her political debut, De Sutter has tackled a regulation for surrogacy at a Belgian and European level, independent clinical research in the pharmaceutical industry, the risks of TTIP for consumer's protection of food and chemicals, and standing up for rights for LGBT people.